markbaaijens/rpmusicserver/README.md

   * check if Pi is running:
     * `watch nmap rpms`
     * wait until port 22 appears; exit with Ctrl-C
-    * _if the Pi does not appear in the network, checkout the Troubleshooting-section below_
+> If the Pi does not appear in the network, checkout [Troubleshooting](https://github.com/markbaaijens/rpmusicserver#troubleshooting), or more specific [Pi/rpms can only reached by ip-address](https://github.com/markbaaijens/rpmusicserver#pirpms-can-only-reached-by-ip-address)
 * Installation:
   * `rsync -r /tmp/rpmusicserver-master/* pi@rpms:/tmp/rpmusicserver`
 	  * password = raspberry